GRAD4/CAD-Mixer/README.md

 #### Preparing the environment on Linux

 ##### Setup with Virtualenv
-* Create a virtual environment: `virtualenv -p /usr/bin/python3 cad-mixer`
+* Create a virtual environment: `virtualenv -p /usr/bin/python3 venv`
-* Activate the environment: `source cad-mixer/bin/activate`
+* Activate the environment: `source venv/bin/activate`
 * Install the requirements (PIP is required): `pip install -r requirements.txt`
 * Deactivate the environment when done: `deactivate`